23 | Artist profile: Sandy Simon

 "I want my pots to express spontaneity and suggest use," Sandy says.
 "I enjoy making new forms for the presentation of food."

 That philosophy runs through everything she creates.
 Her work isn't meant to sit untouched on a shelf.
 It's meant to be lifted, filled, passed hand to hand across a table.
 Each piece invites you to slow down, to notice, to make even an ordinary Tuesday dinner feel like an occasion.
+Sandy reflects on how much has changed since her student days.
+"Today, with the internet, the pace is much faster."
+But some things remain essential: "Potters provide our connection to the earth—which we must never lose."

 In a world of algorithms and acceleration, there's something grounding about an object made slowly, by hand, from clay.
 Sandy's work is a reminder that we need these touchpoints, these moments of material connection.